luseleafpaper/dwa15-p5/README.md

 To see a student's limited CRUD operations, login as Jamal and visit the same routes.
 All lesson CRUD routes should be closed to students.

 However, students can perform Read operations on their teachers.
-So as Jamal, visit the [Teacher index page](http://p4.luseleafpaper.com/teachers) and then click on Jill and Lu's schedules.
-Note the lessons that he is attending vs not attending vs available lessons.
+So as either Jill or Jamal, visit the [Teacher index page](http://p4.luseleafpaper.com/teachers) and then click on a teacher's schedules.
+Note the lessons that you are attending vs not attending vs available lessons.
+If a teachers click on their own teaching schedule, they will be redirected back to your lesson page with a flash message.

 ## Server-side error validation for updating and creating Lessons